replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     * **NFS Configuration**: See [velero configure-nfs](../reference/kots-cli-velero-configure-nfs/) and [Configuring an NFS Storage Destination](snapshots-configuring-nfs).
     * **HostPath Configuration**: See [velero configure-hostpath](../reference/kots-cli-velero-configure-hostpath/) and [Configuring a Host Path Storage Destination](snapshots-configuring-hostpath).
 1. Use the kots CLI to list backups and create restores.
 See [backup ls](../reference/kots-cli-backup-ls/) and [restore](../reference/kots-cli-restore-index/) in the kots CLI documentation.

+## Restore Partial Snapshots

+When restoring a partial snapshot, the admin console first deletes the correct application.
+During this process, all existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
+This action is not reversible.

+The restore process then re-deploys all application manifests to the namespace.
+All Pods are have an extra `initContainer` and an extra directory named `.velero` created, which are used for restore hooks.

+For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

 ## Additional Resources